po1sigala/live/01-Class-Content/06-Server-Side-APIs-dev/01-Activities/04-Stu_Create_Fetch/README.md

 # Create a fetch request

-In this activity, you will work with a partner to build a fetch request
+In this activity, you will work with a partner to request data from GitHub using the Fetch API.

 ## Instructions